Care for Sexuality

 Objective

 The purpose of this project is to enable and optimise sexuality and intimacy conversations in oncology consulting rooms in order to better fulfil the needs of patients.
-Insights into the conversation concerns and opportunities will be used for a new learning environment for healthcare professionals.
+Insights into the conversation concerns and opportunities will be used for a new learning environment around sexuality for healthcare professionals.

 Results